-Outcome quizzes have long been one of the most popular types of interactive content on the Internet (and even before the internet).
+Outcome quizzes (sometimes coined as personality quizzes) have long been one of the most popular types of interactive content on the Internet (and even before the internet).
 Opinion stage lets you easily make your own – to attract, engage, and retain readers.
 A great outcome quiz can for example ask the reader a question about their personality – like “What Pet Animal Are You“, or “What Is Your Most Dominant Trait“, or “Which Original Trilogy Star Wars Hero Are You?”

 What sets an outcome quiz apart from other types of interactive content is that you create different possible results, and then connect answers to quiz questions with specific results.
 People’s answers will increase their score for connected results, and the result they score highest for is what they get!

 - Go to your dashboard, click on “Create” and then on “Outcome Quiz”

 - Choose a title and cover image for the quiz (for example, “What Breed of Dog Are You?” and a picture of two dogs playing.)